List of Las Vegas Raiders head coaches

 John Madden was the head coach of the Oakland Raiders for ten seasons, from 1969 to 1978.

 The Las Vegas Raiders are a professional American football team based in the Las Vegas Valley.
 The Raiders compete in the National Football League (NFL) as a member club of the league's American Football Conference (AFC) West division.
 Their stadium is located in Paradise, Nevada.
-There have been 23 head coaches in Oakland, Los Angeles, and Las Vegas franchise history.
-Their current coach since January 25, 2025 is Pete Carroll, who left the Seattle Seahawks organization after 15 years to lead the Raiders.
-He replaced Antonio Pierce, who had become head coach in week 9 of the team's 2023 season following the departure of Josh McDaniels.
+There have been 25 head coaches in Oakland, Los Angeles, and Las Vegas franchise history.
+Their current coach is Klint Kubiak, who replaced Pete Carroll after he coached the team for one season.
 The Raiders franchise was founded in Oakland, California in 1959 and became the eighth member of the American Football League (AFL) in 1960 as a replacement for the Minnesota Vikings, who had moved to the NFL.
 The Raiders joined the NFL in 1970, after the AFL–NFL merger.
 They played in Los Angeles between 1982 and 1995, before returning to Oakland.
 As of the end of the 2023 season, the Raiders have played 983 games in a total of 64 seasons in the AFL and NFL.
 In those games, two coaches have won the Super Bowl with the team: John Madden in 1976 and Tom Flores in 1980 and 1983.
 One coach, John Rauch in 1966, won the AFL Championship.
 Five other coaches, Art Shell, Jack Del Rio, Jon Gruden, Bill Callahan, and Rich Bisaccia, have also taken the Raiders to the playoffs.
 Callahan led the Raiders to the Super Bowl.
 He did this in his first year as head coach of the team.

 Shell and Gruden are the only coaches to have more than one tenure with the team, and Flores and Shell are the only coaches to have coached the team in both Oakland and Los Angeles.
 Gruden is the only coach to have coached the team in both Oakland and Las Vegas.
 Rauch is statistically the best, with a winning percentage of .805.
 However, the all-time leader in both games coached and wins is Madden, with 142 and 103 respectively.
 Of the 23 Raiders coaches, Al Davis, Madden, and Flores are the only Raider coaches to be inducted into the Pro Football Hall of Fame for their contributions as coaches.
-Davis, who was also the Managing General partner and an AFL Commissioner, was in the Hall of Fame class of 1992.
-Madden was in the 2006 class.
-Flores was in the 2021 class.
+Davis, who was also the Managing General partner and an AFL Commissioner, was in the Hall of Fame class of 1992, Madden was in the 2006 class, and Flores was in the 2021 class.
 Two coaches, Flores and Shell, are also former players for the Raiders.
-Shell was also inducted into the Hall of Fame in 1989, but as a player.
+Shell was also inducted into the Hall of Fame in 1989 as a player.